mosaicml/examples/examples/benchmarks/bert/README.md

 You should see logs being printed to your terminal.
 You can also easily enable other experiment trackers like Weights and Biases or CometML by using [Composer's logging integrations](https://docs.mosaicml.com/en/stable/trainer/logging.html).

-## Mosaic BERT
+## MosaicBERT

-Our starter code supports both standard HuggingFace BERT models and our own **Mosaic BERT**.
+Our starter code supports both standard HuggingFace BERT models and our own **MosaicBERT**.
 The latter incorporates numerous methods to improve throughput and training.
-Our goal in developing Mosaic BERT was to greatly reduce training time while making it easy for you to use on your own problems!
+Our goal in developing MosaicBERT was to greatly reduce training time while making it easy for you to use on your own problems!

 To do this, we employ a number of techniques from the literature: